qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 New categories are always created only in currently being edited layer.

-However it is not possible to assign more categories to geometry using QGIS editing, such data are properly represented as multiple features, and individual features, even from different layers, may be deleted.
+However it is not possible to assign more categories to geometry using |qg| editing, such data are properly represented as multiple features, and individual features, even from different layers, may be deleted.

 **Attributes**

 Attributes of currently edited layer can only be modified.
-If the vector map cantains more layers, features of other layers will have all attributes set to '<not editable (layer #)>' to warn you that such attribute is not editable.
-The reason is, that other layers may have and usually have different set of fields while QGIS only supports one fixed set of fields per layer.
+If the vector map contains more layers, features of other layers will have all attributes set to '<not editable (layer #)>' to warn you that such attribute is not editable.
+The reason is, that other layers may have and usually have different set of fields while |qg| only supports one fixed set of fields per layer.

-If a geometry primitive does not have yet category assigned, a new unique category is automaticaly assigned and new record in attribute table is created when an attribute of that geometry is changed.
+If a geometry primitive does not have yet category assigned, a new unique category is automatically assigned and new record in attribute table is created when an attribute of that geometry is changed.

 .. tip::

-   If you want to do bulk update of attributes in table, for example using 'Field Calculator' (:ref:`vector_field_calculator`), and there are features withou category which you don't want to update
-   (typically boundaries), you can filter them out by setting 'Advanced Filter' to ``cat is not null``.
+   If you want to do bulk update of attributes in table, for example using 'Field Calculator' (:ref:`vector_field_calculator`), and there are features without category which you don't want to update (typically boundaries), you can filter them out by setting 'Advanced Filter' to ``cat is not null``.

 **Editing style**